-Walgreens recently announced that it will be the first national pharmacy chain to enter the primary care market on full-scale.
+Walgreens recently announced that it will be the first national pharmacy chain to enter the primary care market on a full-scale.
 Partnering with VillageMD, the pharmacy chain will open 500-700 full-service primary care clinics in more than 30 U.S. markets during the next five years.
 It is likely that the partnership will scale up from there (think the Starbucks of primary care).

 VillageMD and Walgreens Partnership

 VillageMD will recruit more than 3,600 primary-care providers under its partnership with Walgreens.
 Walgreens indicated that half of the clinics will be located in areas where the federal government has designated as having a shortage of primary care providers.

-While the partnership between VillageMD and Walgreens provides large scale competition, there is a segment of the patient population that will always seek out a long term patient-doctor relationship.
+While the partnership between VillageMD and Walgreens provides large-scale competition, there is a segment of the patient population that will always seek out a long-term, patient-doctor, relationship.
 The type of relationships that are more readily available by solo or small group practices rather than the revolving door of associates found in large corporate practice.
-To survive, solo and small group practices in any healthcare sector will have to market these benefits while also considering a change in how they practice, such as a consider based practice model.
-To find out more about how your Los Angeles healthcare attorneys can help your practice, Contact us today!
+To survive, solo and small group practices in any healthcare sector, they will have to market these benefits while also considering a change in how they practice; such as a consider-based practice model.
+To find out more about how your Los Angeles healthcare attorneys can help your practice, Contact Pacific Health Law Group today!